History of Pembrokeshire: 20th century

 Throughout much of the 20th century (1911 to 1961) the population density in the county remained stable while it rose in England and Wales as a whole.
 There was considerable military activity in Pembrokeshire and offshore in the 20th century: a naval base at Milford Haven because German U-boats were active off the coast in World War I. The County of Pembroke War Memorial in Haverfordwest carries the names of 1,200 of those that perished in World War I. Pembrokeshire saw no direct attack during World War I, yet widespread rumours of German spies, coastal raids and aerial bombardment created what one historian calls an “imagined war.”
 Local newspapers, drawing on invasion‑story fiction, printed unverified claims of enemy agents, poisoned local water supplies and imminent Zeppelin strikes.
 The Pembrokeshire War Savings Movement was a local initiative during World War I to encourage county residents to invest in the war effort through the purchase of war bonds and savings certificates.
 Linking savings with schools was key; schools were the backbone of the 138 war savings associations which were operational in Pembrokeshire in the summer of 1918.
 The movement continued beyond the end of the war; for the week ending 1 February 1919, some 2,308,810 certificates were sold.

 In World War II, there were military exercises in the Preseli Mountains and a number of military airfields established.
 The wartime increase in air activity saw a number of aircraft accidents and fatalities, often due to unfamiliarity with the terrain.
 From 1943 to 1944, 5,000 soldiers from the United States Army's 110th Infantry Regiment were based in the county, preparing for D-Day.
 Military and industrial targets in the county were subjected to bombing during World War II.
 After the end of the war, German prisoners of war were accommodated in Pembrokeshire, the largest prison being at Haverfordwest, housing 600.

 In 1972, a second reservoir for south Pembrokeshire, at Llys y Fran, was completed.
+In February 1996, the Pembrokeshire coast suffered the UK's (then) third worst oil spill when the Sea Empress ran aground at the entrance to Milford Haven.